MicrosoftDocs/visualstudio-docs/docs/debugger/hot-reload.md

 * **CSHTML:** Editing a Razor CSHTML file supports many types of edits.
 * **Browser Refresh:** Editing a razor file automatically refreshes the changes in your web browser when debugging.
 This feature was previously only available when starting the app without the debugger.
-* **CSS Hot Reload:** You can change CSS files while the app is running, and changes will be applied immediately to the running app as you type.
+* **CSS Hot Reload:** You can change CSS files while the app is running, and changes are applied immediately to the running app as you type.
 * **No Debugger:** You get Hot Reload support when using Visual Studio to start your web app without the debugger (CTRL-F5).

 > [!NOTE]
-> When working on a Blazor Wasm app and using Visual Studio 2022 (17.0), Hot Reload for razor pages only works when launching apps without the debugger.
-We will be adding debugger support in a future update.
+> When working on a Blazor Wasm app and using Visual Studio 2022 version 17.0, Hot Reload for razor pages currently only works when launching apps without the debugger.

 ## Supported .NET Edits

-The .NET Hot Reload experience is powered by the [Edit and Continue](../debugger/edit-and-continue-visual-csharp.md) mechanism and we’ve made improvements to support additional types of edits that go beyond what was originally possible in previous versions.
+The .NET Hot Reload experience is powered by the [Edit and Continue](../debugger/edit-and-continue-visual-csharp.md) mechanism.
+Improvements include support for additional types of edits that go beyond what was originally possible in older versions of Visual Studio.
 Improvements include:

 * Adding, updating, or deleting Custom Attributes
 * Adding or updating Record structs